jxdcz/Simple-List-App/README.md

 - Visuals - only basic looks for now
 - Tests, both Unit and UI
 - Dimensions to dimens.xml
-- If bigger, use DI
+- If bigger, use DI - now solved using provider classes available globally
+- Add lint/detekt to the project